rogershao012/Yolov3/README.md

 <li><b>TransformJson Folder</b> -> <b>Transform output result to json format</b></li>
 </ul>

-<h5>If you want to modify habcam dataset,there is something can us in tackleHabcam folder</h5>

 <h3>STEPS:</h3>
 <br><b> 1.Download the original project from https://github.com/AlexeyAB/darknet and check the Requires </b></br>
 <br><b> 2.Go to its dictionary and open Makefile to change as following and do make in the directory</b>